Native Coneflowers: A Beginner’s Guide

 Coneflower Cultivars

-One way to consider the issues around cultivars is to compare a native coneflower with a cultivar coneflower.
+Let’s compare a native Purple Coneflower to its cultivar cousin.
 When you see them side by side, you have to wonder—how can pollinators understand this is the same plant?

 Native vs. Cultivar